-GigaScience and the BGI impose no restrictions on access to, or use of, the data provided.
+GigaScience and GigaDB have a commitment to Open Science by freely providing an online database, data and services relating to data contributed from biological and biomedical science experiments by GigaScience authors and other collaborators.
+GigaScience and BGI impose no additional restrictions on access to, or use of, the data provided.
 Data generated by the BGI and its collaborators is released into the public domain in accordance with community norms for scholarly communication.
-Data associated with GigaScience journal is specifically released under a creative commons CC0 license.
-Such policies are only sustainable if scientific credit is generated for all parties involved, and the BGI is playing its part in developing a global research environment that rewards data sharing.
+Data associated with GigaScience journal is specifically released under a Creative Commons CC0 waiver.
+While this waives any legal requirement for attribution, crediting the source of research findings and data are cultural norms and expected etiquette for science.
+These Open Science policies and practices are therefore only sustainable if scientific credit is generated for all parties involved, and the BGI is playing its part in developing a global research environment that rewards data sharing.

 As one of the world’s largest biological data producers, the BGI’s goal is to maximize the use of its data by providing it to the research community in a timely manner.
 At the same time, BGI recognizes the need for researchers to be appropriately credited for their scientific contribution and investment in data generation.
 It is therefore expected that all researchers both honor agreements in line with the Fort Lauderdale and the Toronto International Data Release Workshop data sharing principles and appropriately acknowledge the contributions of others.